tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

     COSEAQ C utilizes microprompts to scaffold the process and initiate a dialogue between the teacher and AI for interpreting the National Curriculum (NC) and generating course content.
 Microprompts ensure relevance and alignment with NC requirements.

-    The collaborative approach leverages the teacher's expertise and AI's capabilities to create high-quality, pedagogically sound content:
+    The collaborative approach leverages the teacher's expertise and AI's capabilities to create high-quality, pedagogically sound content.
+The process involves several key steps, outlined below:
       - Analyze syllabus and NC to identify learning objectives, topics, and content requirements.
       - Clarify and interpret curriculum guidelines through iterative dialogue.
       - Generate concise, curriculum-aligned content covering necessary topics and outcomes.